Second Nature (Wilderness Program)

 ABOUT SECOND NATURE (WILDERNESS PROGRAM)

-For almost 20 years, Second Nature Wilderness Program (SNWP) has been aiding adolescents between the ages of 13 and 17 who are struggling with a range of mental, emotional, or behavioral health problems, such as drug abuse or learning disabilities.
-Though the main office is in Duchesne, Utah, camping locations vary.
-It is a wilderness therapy program wherein residents learn through outdoor experiences.
+Second Nature Wilderness Program (SNWP) has been providing assistance to adolescents between the ages of 13 and 17 who are facing various mental, emotional, or behavioral health challenges for nearly 20 years.
+These challenges may include drug abuse or learning disabilities.
+While the main office is located in Duchesne, Utah, the program takes place in different camping locations.
+SNWP is a wilderness therapy program that focuses on teaching residents through outdoor experiences.

 TREATMENT & ASSESSMENT

-Aftercare planning begins at the same time as treatment.
-Staff communicate with parents back home about medication changes and encourage participation in family therapy.
-The facility offers parent workshops and support groups and asks that parents participate in planning for continuing care.
+Aftercare planning starts during treatment, and staff maintain communication with parents to discuss medication changes and encourage participation in family therapy.
+SNWP offers parent workshops, support groups, and involves parents in planning for continuing care.

 STAFF CREDENTIALS

-The facility employs a clinical director and medical coordinator as well as therapists and a psychiatrist.
+The program employs a clinical director, medical coordinator, therapists, and a psychiatrist.

 ACCOMMODATIONS & AMENITIES

-Residents stay in shelters they build themselves and are supplied with fresh food and water twice during the week to make meals.
-All gear needed to camp and hike is provided.
+Residents build their own shelters and are provided with fresh food and water twice a week for meals.
+All necessary camping and hiking gear is provided.

 WHAT ALUMNI SAY

-Reviewers reporting ratings to Best-rehabs.com to date for SNWP provided mostly negative feedback.
-Two alumni were pleased with their experiences, while five did not recommend the program.
-Six of the seven reviewers who were asked about treatment effectiveness gave it a low average rating of 2.33 out of five stars.
+The majority of the feedback received by Best-rehabs.com from alumni regarding SNWP has been negative.
+Two alumni expressed satisfaction with their experiences, while five did not recommend the program.
+When asked about treatment effectiveness, six out of seven reviewers gave it a low average rating of 2.33 out of five stars.

-Those who offered high praise for the program also indicated that it was hard and required a lot of work, including D.B., who added that the program is not for everyone and praised the loving staff.
-The same reviewer wrote: “I know it saved my life and the lives of the other girls in my group all who I have stayed in touch with.”
+The individuals who spoke highly of the program acknowledged that it was challenging and required a lot of effort.
+One reviewer mentioned that the program is not suitable for everyone but praised the caring staff and stated, “I know it saved my life and the lives of the other girls in my group all who I have stayed in touch with.”

-Those who did not recommend the program advised readers to do in-depth research before spending “buckets of money” sending a loved one to treatment.
-Jay was so upset by his experience that he wrote: “This is abuse not therapy.
+The reviewers who did not recommend the program advised readers to conduct thorough research before spending a significant amount of money on treatment.
+One reviewer expressed dissatisfaction with their experience, stating, “This is abuse not therapy.
 I was sent here after experiencing a traumatic event in my life and it made it worse.”

 WHAT FRIENDS & FAMILY SAY

-At the time of this writing, feedback from loved ones is also mixed.
-An anonymous reviewer awarded five out of five stars for treatment effectiveness in their positive review while A.A. only awarded one star.
-A.A. wrote: “Don’t.
+The feedback from loved ones is mixed.
+One anonymous reviewer gave a positive review and awarded five out of five stars for treatment effectiveness.
+However, another reviewer named A.A. rated the program with only one star and advised against sending loved ones there, stating, “Don’t.
 Send your kid somewhere local.
 Don’t ruin your relationship with them or have them come back with worse problems than they did before you sent them.”

 WHAT STAFF SAY